Amazon

 Just under a third (31.9 percent) said they did not believe the statement, while 48.9 percent said they did, and the remaining 19.2 percent said they were unsure.
 When asked specifically about smart cameras, just 36 percent of people said they trusted the devices.

-This stat echoes recurring claims that Facebook and other social networks secretly use the microphones of our smartphones to record conversations, then serve up adverts based on the topics we talk about.
-Facebook has repeatedly said this is not the case, most recently when CEO Mark Zuckerberg told U.S. senators in April 2018 that the social network does not use our smartphone microphones in this way.
+This stat echoes recurring claims that Facebook and other social networks secretly record conversations on our smartphones and serve up adverts based on the topics we discuss.
+Facebook has repeatedly said this is not the case, most recently when CEO Mark Zuckerberg told U.S. senators in April 2018 that the social network does not use smartphone microphones in this way.

 Survey finds almost half of US adults think smart devices are recording their conversations to target ads at themPorch

 The survey was conducted for Porch, a smartphone app-based home improvement service for hiring home maintenance and improvement specialists.
-The 1,023 respondents were aged between 18 and 76 years old, with an average age of 36; 49.1 percent were male and 50.9 percent were female.
+The 1,023 respondents were aged between 18 and 76, with an average age of 36; 49.1 percent were male and 50.9 percent were female.

 It was also found that almost a quarter (24 percent) of respondents said they generally do not trust their smart home device, with trust (and ownership of such devices) decreasing with age.
-A full 70 percent of Millennials trust the smart home devices they own, but this figure falls to 62.4 percent for Generation X, and 56.5 percent for Baby Boomers.
+A full 70 percent of Millennials trust their smart home devices, but this figure falls to 62.4 percent for Generation X, and 56.5 percent for Baby Boomers.

 Consumers have a right to be concerned.
 Although devices like the Amazon Echo and Google Home claim to only record our voices once they have heard the 'wake word' — such as 'Alexa' or 'hey Google' — there have been mistakes.